Certified Members

 Hillary holds a Bachelor of Science degree in Environmental Science from UCONN and a Master of Science degree in Plant and Soil Sciences from UMASS.
 Her work as a Certified Lake Manager and limnological consultant has allowed her the opportunity to work on lakes across New England and New York.
 She is committed to interdisciplinary research to better manage widespread lake and reservoir problems related to aquatic invasive species, internal nutrient loading, onsite wastewater treatment, and stormwater.

-Kendra Kilson, pCLP
+Kendra Kilson, LMA

 Northeast Aquatic Research